 ➻ Quick Facts

 My friends Adiosa Peruana and Payday Malone both wanted to hike with me, as did my dear mother.
-Raven lived in the same city as me, while Payday lived in the same city as my mom, so we decided that we’d carpool together to the Green River Lakes trailhead and carpool back, too.
+Raven-haired Adiosa lived in the same city as me, while Payday lived in the same city as my mom, so Adiosa and I decided that we’d carpool together to the Green River Lakes trailhead and carpool back, too.
 On my day off after the hike, Adiosa and I spent time together riding the alpine roller coaster at Snow King and generally enjoying hanging out.
 It was still early enough in the season that the short weekend was best spent lower in the mountains, so this worked quite well for everyone.

 Since I’ve done this hike a billion times, I’ll include pictures from various different occasions, but will label the ones from this trip specifically.
 That will allow you to get a better feel for how it looks at various times of year.

 ⤑Day Hike to Slide Lake

 Adiosa and Payday had never really done much hiking, so I was prepared for them to not like this relatively short tromp through the woods.
 I always have to remind myself that I’m in much better shape than I look, and that the first time I did a 10-mile hike I was a sedentary sack of human garbage and felt like I might never walk again at the end.
 (Despite having done cross-country in high school.)